w3c/wai-bcase/index.md

 a level playing field, but because (it) makes life more livable for everyone.”
 Among the innovations that she cites as examples are these:

--   contrast minimums help all people see in bright light glare situations
+-   contrast minimums, required for people with low vision, help all people see in bright light glare situations

 -   auto-complete, initially provided for the disabled, is now widely